ethereum/consensus-specs/specs/deneb/p2p-interface.md

 *[Modified in Deneb:EIP4844]*
 Clients SHOULD consider including a block in the response as soon as it passes the gossip validation rules.

+*[New in Deneb:EIP4844]*
+Clients MAY continue serving blocks after failed `fork_choice.on_block` if and only if the failure reason is due to missing blobs. (i.e. some sidecars are missing but the available ones have been fully verified against the fully validated block).

 ##### BlobSidecarsByRoot v1

 **Protocol ID:** `/eth2/beacon_chain/req/blob_sidecars_by_root/1/`